davidhozic/discord-advertisement-framework/docs/source/logging.rst

   - Automatic reconnect on disconnect - Retries 3 times in delays of 5 minutes, then switches to file logging
   - If tables are deleted, they are automatically recreated
   - If cached values get corrupted, they are automatically recached
-  - If there are unhandable errors, the framework switches to file logging
+  - If there are un-handable errors, the framework switches to file logging

 .. note::